Jason Josephson Storm: Magic and disenchantment

 Storm's 2017 book The Myth of Disenchantment challenged the validity of the thesis of disenchantment in the social sciences.
 The book argues that social-scientific data do not support the idea of a widespread loss of belief in magic in the West.
 The book distinguishes between secularization and disenchantment as theoretical and sociological phenomena and argues that they have not been correlated in European history.
 According to Storm, these data challenge traditional definitions of modernity.
 Storm argues that disenchantment has come to serve as a myth in the sense of a "regulative ideal" that impacts human behavior and leads people to act as though disenchantment has occurred, even though it has not.

 In addition to its sociological critique of the reality of disenchantment, The Myth of Disenchantment offered new intellectual-historical interpretations of sociological theorists commonly associated with disenchantment.
 The book argued that many of these thinkers, including Max Weber, James George Frazer, and Sigmund Freud, engaged with mysticism and the occult.
 For this reason, Storm argues, accounts of disenchantment derived from the work of these figures may need to be revised.
 In The Myth of Disenchantment and other academic articles, Storm also argued for a close connection between Western esotericism and the origin of religious studies as a discipline.

-Around the time of The Myth of Disenchantment's publication, Storm discussed the thesis and main arguments of the book in semi-popular articles for aeon.co and The Immanent Frame as well as through interviews with magazines and podcasts.
+Around the time of The Myth of Disenchantment's publication, Storm discussed the thesis and main arguments of the book in articles for aeon.co and The Immanent Frame as well as through interviews with magazines and podcasts.